 Audi Q4 e-tron: specification and on-sale date

-This is the new Audi Q4 e-tron, spotted testing for the first time under a heavy disguise.
-The car, which will draw heavily on the Q4 e-tron concept, is expected to be revealed at the end of the year.
+This is the new Audi Q4 e-tron, spotted testing again under a heavy disguise as it gets closer to production.
+The car, which will draw heavily on the Q4 e-tron concept (below), is expected to be revealed before the end of 2020, alongside a rakish Sportback version that has also been spotted testing.

-Much like the concept, and Volkswagen’s new ID.4 SUV, the Q4 e-tron will use the Volkswagen Group's MEB electric-car platform.
-It is expected that the concept version's drivetrain (detailed below) will form the top-tier option in the range when it goes on sale.
+Much like the concept, and Volkswagen’s ID.4 SUV, the Q4 e-tron will use the Volkswagen Group's MEB electric-car platform.
+It's expected that the concept version's drivetrain (detailed below) will form the top-tier option in the range when it goes on sale.

-Audi will fill the rest of the range with single-motor, rear-drive options and a choice of battery sizes, much as is to be the case on Volkwagen's line-up of ID-badged electric cars.
+Audi will fill the rest of the range with single-motor, rear-wheel-drive options and a choice of battery sizes, in similar fashion to what's expected from Volkswagen's line-up of ID-badged electric cars.

-Audi revealed its Q4 Sportback e-tron concept, a coupe-SUV version of the original Q4 e-tron concept, at the 2019 Geneva Motor Show.
-Audi confirmed that the two are mechanically similar and that both will be going on sale in production form in 2021.
+Audi revealed its Q4 e-tron Sportback concept (above), a coupe-SUV version of the original Q4 e-tron concept, at the 2019 Geneva Motor Show.
+Audi confirmed that the two are mechanically similar and that both will be going on sale in production form in 2021 – and sure enough, in October 2020 and again in November, a roadgoing version was spotted testing under disguise (below).

 Audi also says that a rear-wheel-drive version of the car will push that claimed range to 310 miles.
 It's likely that other cars in the wider Volkswagen Group built on the same MEB mechanical platform could use a similar setup.
 Both Q4 e-tron concepts are compatible with 125kW rapid charging, allowing a 0-80% charge in around half an hour.

-Styling changes over the Q4 e-tron concept are most evident at the rear, where the Sportback gets a rakish roofline in place of its sibling's more traditional treatment.
-Both sport the same front and rear haunches, similarly large 21-inch alloys and a large false grille up front, along with LED lights front and rear.
+Styling changes over the Q4 e-tron are most evident at the rear, where the Sportback gets a rakish roofline in place of its sibling's more traditional treatment – clearly visible in our spy shots.
+Both concepts sport the same front and rear haunches, similarly large 21-inch alloys and a large false grille up front, along with LED lights front and rear, so we'd expect the two production cars to be very similar too.

-The Sportback gets more prominent skid plates front and rear, while also featuring brighter detailing in its bumpers.
+The Sportback concept gets more prominent skid plates front and rear, while also featuring brighter detailing in its bumpers.
 Both get an illuminated e-tron logo in the rear bumper.
+It is not clear if these details will make it over to production cars or not.

-Inside, the pair get a similar interior that prioritises space and previews a continuation of Audi's current trend for angular, sculptural dashboard design.
+Inside, the concept cars get a similar interior that prioritises space and previews a continuation of Audi's current trend for angular, sculptural dashboard design.
 Alcantara and plexiglass trim give a modern feel, while Audi's virtual cockpit and a central 12.3-inch touchscreen are used to control infotainment.